Disney MoviesAnywhere:

 Figure 1: Hero image for this case study showing the QC Spot Check Video and Image Review UIs, plus the Report screen used by producers to investigate issues as they are flagged.

-• Manually browsing for and pulling asset files consisting of HLS/Dash versions of the feature and its trailers, images, chapter information, etc.;
+Manually browsing for and pull asset files consisting of HLS/Dash versions of the feature and its trailers, images, chapter information, etc.;

-• Opening and manually scrubbing through each of the video files;
+Open and manually scrub through each of the video files;

-• Opening and manually copy/pasting images into pre-defined templates that allowed them to pass/fail images based on size constraints in the interface; and
+Open and manually copy/paste/align images into Adobe Photoshop, using pre-defined templates that allowed them to pass/fail images based on size constraints in the interface; and

-• Documenting their findings in a shared spreadsheet.
+Documenting their findings at each step in a shared spreadsheet.

 High-Level Issues

-The existing process was painstakingly-tedious and required switching between multiple browser tabs, windows, and other applications—a task switching nightmare and massive cognitive load for both the processes and also the actual completion of tasks.
+This existing process was painstakingly-tedious and required switching between multiple browser tabs, windows, and other applications—a task switching nightmare and massive cognitive load that’s required both for managing where in the process a given title is, and also the manual steps within each task to complete it.

 Potential for mistakes and issues with data normalization, plus criteria for passing/failing different types of assets was often subjective.